mlars84/testing-lara/readme.md

 - The setUp() and tearDown() template methods are run once for each test method (and on fresh instances) of the test case class.

 - /** @test */ annotation to let phpunit know it's a test and you can leave off test before method name ie testProductHasAName can be productHasAName or product_has_a_name

+## Testing Eloquent models / integration tests

+- put pieces together and make sure they interact correctly
+- Given: set up the world.
+Given this world exists - have these records in the DB, etc.
+- When: i execute this action,
+- Then: what do I expect to happen

+- Always make sure that every test assumes the same world : Make sure the DB looks the same.

+### Database Transations

+`use Illuminate\Foundation\Testing\DatabaseTransactions;`: Begins new DB transaction and then rolls it back, so you're never actually committing or persisting it directly to DB.
+Then every test starts from scratch.

+- when you write tests for your eloquent models, you will put them in tests/Integration/models.
+- Wanna make sure you use DatabaseTransactions for each test